Tahoe fisherman nets best two-fish catch

 Combined, the fish weighed 48 pounds, 10 ounces.
-That apparently sets a new, unofficial two-fish limit weight record for the alpine lake, Davis said.
+That apparently sets a new, unofficial two-fish limit weight record for the alpine lake, St. Denis said.

-The two-fish, one-day catch is certainly a personal best for Davis, who has been fishing Tahoe for several decades.
+The two-fish, one-day catch is certainly a personal best for St. Denis, who has been fishing Tahoe for several decades.
 He caught two mackinaws in one day totaling a little more than 44 pounds about 15 years ago.

-"I've been trying to break it ever since and finally got to do it," Davis said.
+“I’ve been trying to break it ever since and finally got to do it,” St. Denis said.
 The story goes that he almost got to beat his two-fish best by a lot more than four pounds.

-"I hooked onto a huge one.
-I got him to the back of the boat but the hooks broke out before I could net it," Davis said.
-The big one got away and Davis almost headed back in, as he had at other points that day because of the rough weather.
+“I hooked onto a huge one.
+I got him to the back of the boat but the hooks broke out before I could net it,” St. Denis said.
+The big one got away and St. Denis almost headed back in, as he had at other points that day because of the rough weather.

-Worn out, but with enough fight still left in him, Davis then picked up the other rod and reeled in 700 feet of line to land the 18-pounder.
+Worn out, but with enough fight still left in him, St. Denis then picked up the other rod and reeled in 700 feet of line to land the 18-pounder.

-Out on the lake again April 2, Davis landed a 21-pounder.
+Out on the lake again April 2, St. Denis landed a 21-pounder.

 “When these big guys are biting you gotta be on them,” he said.
 “They’re doing good right now.
 How long that will last, I don’t know.
 Then they’ll shut off and won’t give you the time of day.”